mvysny/mvysny.github.io/_posts/2019-3-12-ubuntu-system-monitor.md

 connections to 'native host connector' (`chrome-gnome-shell`), see+vote for [Ubuntu bug #1741074](https://bugs.launchpad.net/ubuntu/+source/chromium-browser/+bug/1741074).
 The only known workaround is to uninstall the
-Firefox snap and install the Firefox deb via `sudo snap remove firefox && sudo apt install firefox`, then repeat the process above.
+Firefox snap and install the Firefox deb via:

+1. `sudo snap remove --purge firefox`
+2. `sudo apt install firefox`
+3. `sudo apt autoremove --purge lynx`

+then repeat the process above.

 ### Going with the package